What's cooking, carb counters?

 Who runs We Count Carbs?

 If you've read this far, you might be curious about who put this site together.
 I’m Sachi, I'm the carb-counting chief cook and bottle washer at We Count Carbs!
-I’m the recipe developer, tester, nutrition analyst, SEO researcher, writer, food stylist, photographer, videographer, content producer and social media manager here, phew!
+I’m the diabetes lifestyle coach, recipe developer, nutrition analyst, SEO researcher, writer, food stylist, photographer, videographer, content producer and social media manager here, phew!
 I love to play with my food.
-These are my low-carb recipes for life.

 Why did I start We Count Carbs?